-As an organisation that gives support to any social enterprise that wants to expand internationally, the International Social Enterprise Observatory (ISEO) were delighted to host Hey Girls on a webinar earlier this year where they discussed their journey to internationalisation and offered some hints and tips on what steps you need to take to get there.
+As an organisation that gives support to any social enterprise that wants to expand internationally, the International Social Enterprise Observatory (ISEO) were delighted to host Hey Girls on a webinar in 2022 where they discussed their journey to internationalisation and offered some hints and tips on what steps you need to take to get there.

 After the webinar, Hey Girls produced this blog to document their journey.